-Validation of applications can be a highly complex and involved process, particularly with the regard to larger or more sensitive types of development.
-As a result, getting an application to be made valid can often prove to be a slow and laborious process involving a significant amount of ‘toing and froing’ between the Validation officer and the applicant or their agent.
-This wastes significant amounts of time for both the Council and the Applicant alike and ultimately slows down the application process which is in no one’s interest.
+Validation of applications can be a complex process, particularly with the regard to larger or more sensitive types of development.
+As a result, getting an application to be made valid can often be a slow process.

 What are the benefits?

 By pre-submitting plans and documents the authority will have the chance to review what you are intending to submit to ensure that everything necessary for the application to be made valid is received.